jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

     c. type is btrfs
     d. options: defaults,ro  (ro for read-only)
     e. dump and pass fields can be 0
     f.
-Change owner and group to your username for `/mnt/disk100` (`chmod`)
+Change owner and group to your username for `/mnt/disk100` (using `chmod`)
     g.
 Reboot your system.
 Change directory to `/mnt/disk100` and take a screenshot to demonstrate that the disk is in read-only mode by trying to create a file via this command:  `touch demo.txt`

 18. Using an OS of your choice, create 4 2 GB Virtual Disks.
 Create a [Btrfs RAID 10](https://btrfs.wiki.kernel.org/index.php/UseCases#How_do_I_create_a_RAID10_striped_mirror_in_Btrfs.3F "btrfs RAID 10") (mirror and stripe) on these four disks.
-Download one of the Ubuntu 18.04 ISO files onto your Btrfs partition.
+Download one of the Ubuntu 20.04 ISO files onto your Btrfs partition.
 Using the [btrfs-replace command](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs-replace "btrfs-replace").
 Add a fifth virtual disk and replace device `/dev/sde` with the new virtual disk.

     a.
 Run the `btrfs filesystem show` command and capture the output.
     b.
 Using the UID of the btrfs device created in the previous step, add the mount point to the `/etc/fstab` and add the `nodatacow` attribute.
 Mount point options are listed here: [btrfs mount-point options](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs(5) "btrfs mount-point options")

 19. Download a copy of Ubuntu 20.04 and when going through the installer, choose the [EXPERIMENTAL erase disk and use zfs](https://ubuntu.com/blog/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction "ZFS on Ubuntu Root").
 Once the install is complete, upon first login, execute the `sudo zpool status` command and capture the output.

-20. This is a research question regarding current hardware.
-Using [Newegg.com](http://newegg.com "Newegg.com"), find the current price per Gigabyte for the following along with listing the throughput of the drive and make a chart of the results.
+20. Using the `wget` command, retrieve this URL: https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-5.11.19.tar.xz

    a.
-Seagate Barracuda 4 TB
+Untar/uncompress this archive.
    b.
-Western Digital Blue 1 TB
+Tar the directory and compress it using bzip2, make sure to keep the original input
    c.
-Western Digital Red 10 TB
+Tar the directory and compress it using gzip, make sure to keep the original input
    d.
-Samsung 970 EVO M.2 500 GB
+Tar the directory and compress it using ztd, make sure to keep the original input
    e.
-Corsair Force MP300 M.2 960 GB
-    f.
-Intel Optane M.2 32 GB and explain what 3D XPoint technology is
+Tar the directory and compress it using xz, make sure to keep the original input